Stochastic Nash evolution: Proof of Theorem

 \section{Proof of Theorem~\ref{t:main}}

-For the proof of Theorem \ref{t:main} we first establish the It\^o SDE's of the processes $f(Y_t), f(Z_t)$ for general $f\in C^\infty(\Sigma)$ in Lemma \ref{l:SDEs}.
+For the proof of the first part of Theorem \ref{t:main} we first establish the It\^o SDE's of the processes $f(Y_t), f(Z_t)$ for general $f\in C^\infty(\Sigma)$ in Lemma \ref{l:SDEs}.
 If the embedding is isometric, Lemma \ref{l:iso} implies that the drift terms of these processes agree.
 We then use the uniqueness of solutions to the martingale problem (see \eqref{e:martingaleproperty}) shown in Lemma \ref{l:mpuniqueness} to deduce that the laws of $Y_t$ and $Z_t$ must agree.

+We prove the converse to Theorem~\ref{t:main} after Lemma~\ref{l:mpuniqueness} is established.
+We explain the manner in which Varadhan's lemma is used with some care, in order to prepare the reader for the more delicate use of similar ideas for $C^{1,\alpha}$ embeddings and Theorem~\ref{t:renorm}.